 Representative of the desired cables, three 1,250-foot lengths of 6 by 6 by 7 phono-electric bronze wire rope were procured and will be supplied for use aboard the GLACIER.
 This cable has a nominal diameter of 0.125 inch with nylon strand cores.
 It has a breaking strength of approximately 335 pounds and weighs about 20 pounds per thousand feet.
-In preliminary development testing, several types of aluminum and stainless steel wires, which have inherently good conductivity and corona resistance properties, were tried, but they were finally discarded because of be used for aerological studies and poor abrasion resistance and kinking. weather observations.
+In preliminary development testing, several types of aluminum and stainless steel wires, which have inherently good conductivity and corona resistance properties, were tried, but they were finally discarded because of poor abrasion resistance and kinking.